boazbk/tcs/lec_03a_computing_every_function.md

 ::: {.remark title="Parsing function definitions (optional)" #parsingdeg}
 The function `desugar` in [desugarcode](){.ref} assumes that it is given the procedure already split up into its name, arguments, and body.
-It is not crucial for our purposes to describe precisely to scan a definition and splitting it up to these components, but in case you are curious, it can be achieved in Python via the following code:
+It is not crucial for our purposes to describe precisely how to scan a definition and split it up into these components, but in case you are curious, it can be achieved in Python via the following code:

 ```python
 def parse_procs(code):